Documentation

 Tip

-• The card header has an "Active" toggle (whether the competitor takes part in comparisons) and "Also known as" and "Known domains" fields: manually add the competitor's aliases and domains so its mentions and citations are counted as accurately as your own brand's
+• The header carries the "Active" toggle (whether the competitor takes part in comparisons), an origin label ("Automatic" or "Manual"), and the "Also known as" and "Known domains" fields.
+Add alternative names and domains there so the competitor's mentions and citations are counted as accurately as your own brand's

-• Mention sentiment — positive, neutral, and negative as percentages for both brands.
-Critical when SoVs are close: AI mentions one positively and the other neutrally or critically, and the customer picks the first
+• Mention sentiment — positive, neutral, and negative percentages for both brands.
+It matters most when Share of Voice is close: AI mentions one positively and the other neutrally or critically, and the customer picks the first

 Tip